 First…know the enemy.

 You can certainly still wear them.
 I know I will.
-But let’s understand that the basic t-shirt with a sleeve that hits mid upper arm and features a horizontal hem is the worst sleeve for a woman with large upper arms.
+But let’s understand that the basic t-shirt with a snug fitting sleeve that hits mid upper arm and features a horizontal hem is the worst sleeve for a woman with large upper arms.
 The snugness of the fit, the fact that it hits right at the fullest place and the horizontal line add up to big trouble.

-#1 – Wear 3/4 length sleeves.
+#1 – Wear 3/4 length or bracelet length sleeves.

-#3 – Wear an elbow length sleeve.
+#2 – Wear an elbow length sleeve.

 These days we’re seeing a lot of elbow length sleeves in fashions, too.
 These hit right at the bend of the elbow, concealing the entire upper arm.
 But you do want to make sure that the sleeve fits slightly loose on your arm, not tight.